-(a) In the absence of GxE (left), residual variations are even across genotypes (right), and variant A/a is not a vQTL; (b) In the presence of GxE (left), residual variations are uneven across genotype (right), and variant A/a is a vQTL.
+(a) In the absence of GxE (left), residual variations are even across genotypes (right), and variant A/a is not a vQTL; by GWAS significance, the variant will be erroneously seen as a GxE candidate; (b) In the presence of GxE (left), residual variations are uneven across genotypes (right), and variant A/a is a vQTL.
 Teal/red dashes: environment- specific effect; blue solid lines: marginal effect.